BGSpiegl/GCparagon/src/GCparagon/README.md

 GCparagon is a Python commandline tool for the rapid calculation and correction of fragment length specific GC biases in WGS cfDNA sequencing datasets for liquid biopsy applications.
 Code was developed for UNIX machines.

+Important: the input BAM files must have been created using an alignment algorithm that conforms with the SAM format specification (e.g. [BWA MEM][bwa_mem]).
+GCparagon uses the observed template length (TLEN column in BAM) to estimate fragment length. (preferrably TLEN#1 as shown in [SAMv1.pdf][samtools_spec]).

 The algorithm assigns weight values to cfDNA fragments based on their length and GC base count.
 Weights can either be read as 'GC'-tags from alignments in the output BAM file (enable tagged BAM writing using the `--output-bam` flag), or from one of the `*_gc_weights_*.txt.gz` output files.